-The likelihood of entry via logs/wood/WPM is therefore assessed as very unlikely and with high confidence due to the poor ability of the pest to survive as a hitchhiker (possibly in the form of infected needles/needle fragments) on the exterior of wood, the lack of stem lesions on radiata pine or Douglas fir which infer that the pathogen is not present in bark or sapwood, and the phytosanitary treatments required for imported conifer wood or WPM.
+The likelihood of entry via logs/wood/WPM is therefore assessed as very unlikely and with high confidence due to the poor ability of the pest to survive as a hitchhiker (possibly in the form of infected needles/needle fragments) on the exterior of wood, the lack of stem lesions on radiata pine or Douglas fir which infer that the pathogen is not present in bark or sapwood, and the phytosanitary treatments required for imported conifer wood or WPM which would remove P. puvialis if present in bark and also in sapwood if heat treatment was applied.
 Stem cankers have only been recorded on tanoak on rare occasions (Reeser et al. 2013) and it is not a timber species, so again it is very unlikely that timber from this host would act as a pathway.